JexieWren/wordpress-fort-worth/design-modular-react-control-panels-by-connecting-to-wordpress-as-a-frontend-divorced-content-storehouse.md

-# Crafting a Modular React Admin Dashboard with WordPress as a Headless CMS
+# Design Modular React Control Panels by Connecting to WordPress as a Frontend-Divorced Content Storehouse

 In the early days of my web development career, creating custom admin interfaces seemed like an insurmountable challenge.
 The ability to build modular, reusable components appeared to be a skill reserved for seasoned developers at large agencies.
 However, fast forward to today, and as a frontend developer at [Hybrid Web Agency](https://hybridwebagency.com/), I've had the privilege of working on numerous headless CMS-powered admin dashboards using React.
 The progress in frameworks and tooling has made once seemingly unattainable tasks accessible to a broader spectrum of developers.